 - Take an umbrella for shelter at the top.
 There’s no protection from the sun at the summit so remember to wear sun protection (even on a cloudy day – Jayne!) and take a small umbrella for extra protection on clear days.

-- Drink lots of water.
-Obvs.
+- Bring lots of water.
 There’s nowhere to buy any once you start the climb so take enough to keep you going until you get back to the car park.

 - Watch out for the ‘helpers’.
 Some gentlemen may try to help you with the steep steps at the start of the climb and then latch themselves onto you as a guide for the rest of the way.
-If you’ve been to the museum though you don’t need a guide to climb with you.
-The pathway is clearly marked.
+If you’ve been to the museum to learn the history though you don’t need a guide to climb with you as the pathway is clearly marked.
 Just a polite no thanks and a shake of your shoulders (if they happen to grab you there) will be enough to let them know you’re good to go solo.

 - Follow signs for ‘foreigners exit’.
-Finally, there is a quicker way out than going back past the museum.
+There is a quicker way out than going back past the museum.
 Follow the signs for the ‘foreigners exit’ and you’ll be led out via a few souvenirs stands and some stalls with cold drinks.